PeteLuo-NLP/peteluo-nlp.github.io/README.md

 Now thanks to Github, the huge family for programmers and researchers all over the world, my dream comes true.

 I hope I can keep learning new fancy knowledge and meeting more and more interesting people.
-I treat this as the goal for my whole life.
+I treat this as the goal of my whole life.

 Happy research, happy programming!